 Here is a list of a few useful posts on website design that are good to get you thinking about your own new website, or website revamp.

-My two personal maxims of tips about small business website are
+My two personal maxims or tips about small business websites are

 - Keep track of the various customer numbers, email addresses, passwords and PIN numbers that come with your new website.
 Or if you’re doing a site revamp, gather that info together and keep it up to date.
 Less often than the problem above, but still too frequently, a small business loses access to their domain name and or hosting account because they filed to keep track of this items, and/or forgot to pay.
 Put the payment date on your calendar a month early.
 If your email address changes, or your office administrator leaves the job, and the email address was theirs, make sure you update the info.
 Without the customer number, email password and/or PIN – you could be locked out of your business website account.

 - I’ll get off my soap box now.
 See the tips below for more interesting stuff about designing your own simple small business website

 This is a guest post on Michael Hyatt’s small business blog by by Brian Casel.
 He is web designer and author of Design for Conversions.